netflex-sdk/netflex-sdk.github.io/docs/api.md

 If you want to implement a wrapper for missing features in the SDK, or want to do something that isn't exposed by the built-in packages, you can leverage the Netflex API directly.
 It will always be available.

+## API reference

+The full technical API reference for the Netflex\API namespace can be [found here](https://netflex-sdk.github.io/docs/api/Netflex/API.html).

 ## Installation

 The package is a core depdenency of the Netflex SDK, and will already be provided for you in most common setups.
 If you are developing a Netflex library, or want to use it in a standalone project, install it using composer.